imubit/pi-pbook-data-extractor/README.md

 This tool can be used to extract extensive tag history from PI Server using ProcessBook only.
 The data can saved in CSV files (one file per tag).

-The tool is implemented as VB script only (without any external libraries)
+The tool is implemented as VB script only

 ## Usage